tytydraco/yessleep/out/The_Government_Clones_the_Earth.md

 Sitting there, we remained there in a few more seconds of silence before the question circling in my head finally came out.

-“How do you know all about this?”
+“If this Earth cloning business is such a secret, how come you know all about this?
+You seem to know a lot about it.”

-“Because I work with the government.”
-He said, as he stopped gazing at the sky and sat straight before facing me.
-“I’m part of the same department that clones the Earth, although not a part of the team who does the cloning.
-No, I’m not smart enough for that.
+“Because I work for the government.”
+He said.

+“You work for the government?”
+I repeated, as he stopped gazing up at the sky and turned towards me.

+“Yes.
+I can’t say I applied for it, I don’t think anyone applies for that department.
+Instead, they find you, if they think you meet the requirements.
+Somehow they thought I was qualified for certain tasks they needed, so I got recruited.

+“So you clone the Earth then?”
+I questioned, trying not to roll my eyes at how ridiculous that sounded.

+“No.” He said with a shake of his head.
+“I’m not smart enough for that.
 I'm a reconnaissance officer.
 Me and a hundred others have been trained to visit the clones, inspect them, and, after a month of initial assessments, we present a verdict on whether they are suitable for experimentation or not.
 Basically, we’re there to make sure that there are no anomalies in the clone’s were assigned to check.”

 “So you check the Earth clones and make sure they’re similar to the original?”
 I asked.